Last updated on

 To be on the safe side, the second trimester is your best bet.
 I went to Italy when 17-20 weeks pregnant and feeling pretty good, so we barely had to adjust what we would normally do on holiday.
 We also went to Scotland during that time, which involved a lot of walking and late nights at the Edinburgh Festival, which again I managed fine.
 And we went to Barcelona at the very end of the second trimester, which although wonderful, was also when the tiredness was starting to creep back in.
 For that reason, I’d recommend planning your babymoon for the early-mid part of the second trimester.

 Once you get into the third trimester, tiredness often returns, plus you’re physically a lot bigger and may not be allowed to travel by air anymore.
-This can be a good time for a shorter trip somewhere closer to home.
+The third trimester can be a good time for a shorter trip somewhere closer to home.
 We went to Bruton in Somerset for a relaxing weekend away.

-It’s important to check with your doctor first, but women with an uncomplicated pregnancy can normally fly until up to 38 weeks of pregnancy, although after 28 weeks you tend to need a letter from your doctor to confirm it’s considered safe.
+It’s important to check with your doctor first, but women with an uncomplicated pregnancy can normally fly until up to 37 weeks of pregnancy (32 if pregnant with multiples), although after 28 weeks you tend to need a letter from your doctor to confirm it’s considered safe.
 Always check with the airline before booking your trip.

 One thing to bear in mind is that flying during pregnancy can slightly increase your risk of developing DVT.
 You can wear compression socks/stockings during the flight to reduce the risk, and also make sure to take breaks from sitting still by walking around the plane or doing some simple stretches.
 And drink lots of water to avoid dehydration.

-I personally didn’t fancy doing any long-haul flights while pregnant as I wasn’t sure how I’d be feeling, plus I didn’t want the jet lag to compound my pregnancy tiredness.
+During my first pregnancy, I personally didn’t fancy doing any long-haul flights as I wasn’t sure how I’d be feeling, plus I didn’t want the jet lag to compound my pregnancy tiredness.
 Perhaps if Zika hadn’t been an issue, I may have been tempted to fly somewhere tropical, but I decided that Europe offered plenty of good options and came with the benefit of a short flight.
+During the second pregnancy, I did do long-haul flights in weeks 8 and 11 and both were fine seeing as I wasn’t suffering from a lot of morning sickness (the main issue on those flights was contending with an over-tired toddler!).
 If flying is off the cards for you, you could consider an alternative, such as train travel, a road trip or a cruise.

 Luggage for a babymoon